Systems Applications Products audit: Control risks

 The two major control risks that need to be monitored with SAP are security and data integrity.
 To ensure that both are sufficient it is important that both be properly outlined and developed during implementation.
-User profiles must be designed properly and access must be sufficiently segregated to minimize the chance of fraud.
-Use of the SAP audit functions to cross check the user access with the matrix of allowable accesses is the quickest and easiest way to ensure that duties and access are properly segregated.
+The proper design of user profiles and sufficient segregation of access may work to minimize chances of fraud.
+Use of the SAP audit functions to cross-check the user access with the matrix of allowable accesses is one fast way to ensure that duties and access are properly segregated.
 New and old users must be entered and removed promptly and avoidance and monitoring of any super user access is imperative.
 Review of the access to upload and pull through changes to production and review of the associated authorization process is important from both a security and data integrity point of view.

-To further ensure data integrity it is important that proper documentation be reviewed along with confirmation of any external data available either through a legacy system or through a third party.
+To further ensure data integrity, proper documentation may be reviewed along with confirmation of any external data available either through a legacy system or through a third party.
 This is important with regard to certain sensitive accounts, such as accounts payable.
-Review of controls around budgets and management review and also review of authorization for non-routine transactions and physical access will be imperative to ensuring the accuracy of the data input and output from the system.
-The use of and development of tools within SAP will help accelerate this process and help to ensure that it is accurate.
-These are the two most vital parts to any SAP audit and successful review of them should allow you to determine the adequacy of control around the SAP system and access to it to determine whether or not there are any material deficiencies with the systems control.
+Review of controls around budgets, management, and authorization for non-routine transactions and physical access will be imperative to ensuring the accuracy of the data input and output from the system.
+The use of and development of tools within SAP can potentially accelerate this process and ensure that it is accurate.
+These are the two most important parts of any SAP audit and successful review of them should allow you to determine the adequacy of control around the SAP system and access to it to determine whether or not there are any material deficiencies with the systems control.